Skip to main content

 Before you Start

-You must have the View, Create, and Update permissions to create recipient groups.
+Ensure that you have the View, Create, and Update permissions to create recipient groups.

 Steps